AbstractPlay/gameslib/docs/api.md

 Sometimes things happen in a game that are not easily rendered on a static graphical representation.
 To make it easier to report to players what happened during a move, and to make future analysis of games easier, each move generates one more more "results," described in the schema `moveresults.json` in the `/schemas` folder. the `resultsHistory()` method returns a complete list of results for each move of the game.

 Results are things like `place` (for placing a piece), `deltaScore` (representing a change in the current player's score), and `eog` (signalling the game ended in this move).
 This sort of structured data can then be translated into localized written descriptions of state changes that make up a written game log.

+A localized chat log can also be generated.
+Optionally pass the function `chatLog()` the names of the players, in play order, and a narrative, translated record of the game results will be returned.

 Formal game reports that match the RecRanks schema can be generated once the game has concluded through the `genRecord()` method.
 Because of the separation between the API logic and the game logic, there is a fair bit of metadata the server needs to give the game object to complete the report: